barnardcsc/Spring-25-The-Nutty-Arcade-Gamifying-Squirrel-Census-Data/README.md

 ## **Running your game**

 1. Open your laptop's terminal
-2. Navigate to the ```squirrels-template``` folder.
-If ```squirrels-template``` is in your Downloads, type:   "cd Downloads/squirrels-template"   and then hit enter
+2. Navigate to the ```squirrels-template``` folder:

+   E.g., if ```squirrels-template``` is in your Downloads, type:   **cd Downloads/squirrels-template**   and then hit enter

-3. Now, you should be in the squirrels-template folder in your terminal.
+4. Now, you should be in the squirrels-template folder in your terminal.
 Copy + paste one of the following lines into your terminal, then hit enter:

    For Mac users:      **/Applications/love.app/Contents/MacOS/love .**